Editor: Managing Scripts¶

-Top-level scripts that serve as the main entry points for execution with Alyvix Robot (MAIN, FAIL, and EXIT)
+Top-level sections, the three scripts that serve as the main entry points for execution with Alyvix Robot (MAIN, FAIL, and EXIT)

 Maps , which are user-defined tables of keys and values that can be used to (a) take a text string scraped from the screen and map it to another string, or (b) loop over a test case object (using the FOR expression) for as many rows as there are in the map’s table

 From the script management panel you can:

 Click on the name of a script or map to show its contents in the scripting panel

 Add a new Section or Map element (see below) with theaction

 Delete an existing section or map element with theaction

 Use the icon to drag a section or map element and drop it at any desired point in the currently opened script in the scripting panel

 Top level Scripts¶

 The following scripts are predefined and are executed by Alyvix Robot:

 Main: The principal script that is invoked when launching a test case from either Alyvix Editor (via the button) or Robot

-Fail: A script that is executed if one of the test case objects in the Main script having the Break flag not set times out
+Fail: A script that is executed if one of the test case objects in the Main script having the Break flag set exceeds its timeout

 Exit: A separate script that is always run once the Main script terminates, allowing you to restore your application and environment to its prior state (for instance, to shut down a browser that was launched as part of a test case)